Today, I left Rawlins to begin what should be a four and a half day stretch to South Pass City, my next resupply point.

 But, the soft bed and Internet access made it hard actually get going.
 I wanted to start hiking at six, and I didn’t leave my room until 7:45.

 Yesterday, I saw a banner somewhere advertising that the Rawlins Lions Club was doing a pancake breakfast this morning.
 It turns out that the location where they were having the breakfast was only a couple blocks away from my motel.
-If I realized it was so close, given how late I wound up leaving, that might’ve been motivation for getting started earlier so I could have all you can eat pancakes again.
+If I had realized it was so close, given how late I wound up leaving, that might’ve been motivation for getting started earlier so I could have all you can eat pancakes again.
 (The Lions Club pancake breakfast in Winter Park was terrific, and I had no reason to suspect this one wouldn’t be.)

-Continuing the roadwalk from the day before yesterday, the trail heading north on a road out of town, passing both a Wyoming State Penitentiary, and a cemetery.
+Continuing the roadwalk from the day before yesterday, the trail headed north on a road out of town, passing both a Wyoming State Penitentiary, and a cemetery.
 A fence with barb wire adjacent to the sidewalk isolated the prison compound, but the fence had a gate that was chained “shut”; it had a gap wide enough that a person could easily squeeze through.

 For a good portion of the two and a half miles along the highway, I regretted not just staying at the 1st Choice both nights; it was a better room, and I could have cut off a mile or two of back-and-forth, since it was almost a straight line from the 1st Choice to where the trail turned off the highway onto a dirt road.